KomodoPlatform/Documentation/docs/notary/setup-Komodo-Notary-Node.md

     ```
 This will take a few minutes to add peer notaries, and register the coin daemons with Iguana.
 You will see `INIT with 64 notaries` once the process finishes.

+---
 ## Firewall and Ports

 Enable `ufw` and close all routes except `ssh`.
 Create rules to allow the following:
 - Each daemon's P2P port.
 You can find these in the daemon's `conf` file, or by looking at the response from `sudo netstat -plant`.
+For the 3P daemons, you can find the P2P port in the [`configure.sh`](https://github.com/smk762/notary_docker_3p/blob/main/mcl/configure.sh#L9) script in each coins subfolder (on the line that has `port=`).
 - Iguana's Main P2P port (13348)
 - Iguana's 3P P2P port (13345)
 - AtomicDEX API P2P ports (38890 & 38900)